AdobeDocs/experience-manager-64.en/help/assets/reuse-assets-using-msm.md

 You can completely remove the relationship between a source and a live copy using Detach action.
 The live copy becomes a stand-alone asset or folder after it is detached.
 It is displayed as a new asset in AEM interface, immediately after detaching.
 To detach a live copy from its source, follow these steps.

 1. Select a live copy asset or folder.
 Click **[!UICONTROL Properties]** from the toolbar.
-Alternatively, use the keyboard shortcut p.
+Alternatively, use the keyboard shortcut `p`.
 1. Click **[!UICONTROL Live Copy]**.
 Click **[!UICONTROL Detach]** in the toolbar.
 Click **[!UICONTROL Detach]** from the dialog presented.
 ![Detach action completely removes the relationship between source and live copy](assets/lc_detach.png)

 >[!CAUTION]
 >
->The relationship is removed as soon as you click [!UICONTROL Detach] from the dialog.
+>The relationship is removed immediately when you click [!UICONTROL Detach] from the dialog.
 You cannot undo it by clicking [!UICONTROL Cancel] on the Properties page.

 Alternatively, you can quickly detach multiple assets in a live copy folder from the **[!UICONTROL Live Copy Overview]** console.
 See [Take actions on many assets in live copy folders](#take-actions-on-many-assets-in-lcfolder).